 Diagnosing Kidney Cancer

 Although kidney cancers can be seen on ultrasound, confirmation is made from the CT scan which will show the tumour as well as if there is any spread to the lymph nodes or lungs / bones.
-Biopsy is not usually done because of the risk of spreading cancer cells along the tract.
-Also, the sampled tissue often do not show cancer cells, i.e. the false negative rate is high.
+Biopsy is not usually done because of the risk of spreading cancer cells along the biopsy tract.
+Also, the sampled tissue often do not show cancer cells, i.e. high false negative rate.

 Small tumours < 4 cm (Stage I) may be treated by: